 Years of research have shown that substance use disorders are brain disorders that can be treated effectively.
 Treatment must take into account the type of drug used and the needs of the individual.
 Successful treatment may need to incorporate several components, including detoxification, counseling, and medications, when available.
-Multiple courses of treatment may be needed for the patient to make a full recovery.60
+Multiple courses of treatment may be needed for the patient to make a full recovery.58

-The two main categories of drug addiction treatment are behavioral treatments (such as contingency management and cognitive-behavioral therapy) and medications.
+The two main categories of drug use disorder treatment are behavioral treatments (such as contingency management and cognitive-behavioral therapy) and medications.
 Behavioral treatments help patients stop drug use by changing unhealthy patterns of thinking and behavior; teaching strategies to manage cravings and avoid cues and situations that could lead to relapse; or, in some cases, providing incentives for abstinence.
-Behavioral treatments, which may take the form of individual, family, or group counseling, also can help patients improve their personal relationships and their ability to function at work and in the community.60
+Behavioral treatments, which may take the form of individual, family, or group counseling, also can help patients improve their personal relationships and their ability to function at work and in the community.58

-Addiction to prescription opioids can additionally be treated with medications including buprenorphine, methadone, and naltrexone [see "Medication-Assisted Treatment (MAT)" below].
-These drugs can counter the effects of opioids on the brain or relieve withdrawal symptoms and cravings, helping the patient avoid relapse.
-Medications for the treatment of addiction are administered in combination with psychosocial supports or behavioral treatments, known as medication-assisted treatment (MAT).59 A medication to reduce the physical symptoms of withdrawal (lofexidine) is also available.
+Addiction to prescription opioids can additionally be treated with medications including buprenorphine, methadone, and naltrexone (see "Medications for Opioid Use Disorder" below).
+These drugs can prevent other opioids from affecting the brain (naltrexone) or relieve withdrawal symptoms and cravings (buprenorphine and methadone), helping the patient avoid relapse.
+Medications for the treatment of opioid addiction are often administered in combination with psychosocial supports or behavioral treatments, known as medication-assisted treatment (MAT).59 A medication to reduce the physical symptoms of withdrawal (lofexidine) is also available.

 - Reversing an Opioid Overdose with Naloxone

 The opioid overdose-reversal drug naloxone is an opioid antagonist that can rapidly restore normal respiration to a person who has stopped breathing as a result of overdose on prescription opioids or heroin.
 Naloxone can be used by emergency medical personnel, first responders, and bystanders.
-For more information, visit the NIDA's webpage on naloxone.
+For more information, visit NIDA's webpage on naloxone.

-Treating Addiction to CNS Depressants
+- Treating Addiction to CNS Depressants

 At this time, there are no FDA-approved medications for treating addiction to CNS depressants, though research is ongoing in this area.

-Treating Addiction to Prescription Stimulants
+- Treating Addiction to Prescription Stimulants

 Treatment of addiction to prescription stimulants such as Adderall® and Concerta® is based on behavioral therapies that are effective for treating cocaine and methamphetamine addiction.
 At this time, there are no FDA-approved medications for treating stimulant addiction.
-The NIDA is supporting research in this area.41
+NIDA is supporting research in this area.41

 Depending on the patient, the first steps in treating prescription stimulant addiction may be to taper the drug dosage and attempt to ease withdrawal symptoms.
-Behavioral treatment may then follow the detoxification process (see "Behavioral Therapies" in the NIDA's Principles of Drug Addiction Treatment: A Research-Based Guide).
+Behavioral treatment may then follow the detoxification process (see "Behavioral Therapies" in NIDA's Principles of Drug Addiction Treatment: A Research-Based Guide).